MicrosoftDocs/OData-docs/Odata-docs/client/using-poco-classes.md

         this.People = base.CreateQuery<Person>("People");
         // add the following lines
         this.Format.LoadServiceModel = () => util.GetEdmModel()  /* user action that returns a valid IEdmModel instance */
-        this.Format.UseJson(); /* this instruction causes the model to be loaded instantly else the model is loaded lazily and cached when its needed */
+        this.Format.UseJson(); /* this instruction causes the model to be loaded instantly else the model is loaded lazily and cached when it's needed */
     }

 ```

-Using the above method one can switch the model they want to use useful especially when writing tests.
+Using the above method one can switch the model they want to use especially when writing tests.

 **Note**: Using the OData Connected Service is the recommended way to utilize all the new features in the OData Client.

 ### Using OriginalNameAttribute
 The [OriginalNameAttribute](/dotnet/api/microsoft.odata.client.originalnameattribute) allows one to define an entity model with different property names from the OData service model.

-The [OriginalName](/dotnet/api/microsoft.odata.client.originalnameattribute.originalname) property denotes the original name of a property defined in OData service metadata.
+The [OriginalName](/dotnet/api/microsoft.odata.client.originalnameattribute.originalname) property denotes the original name of a property defined in the OData service metadata.

 In the example below, our OData service defines a property `IataCode`, but our Model has the property `AirportCode`.
 We use the `OriginalNameAttribute` to map `AirportCode` to `IataCode`.